Ion Jalea

-Ion Jalea ([iˈon ˈʒale̯a]; 19 May 1887 – 7 November 1983) was a Romanian sculptor, medallist, titular member of the Romanian Academy.
+Ion Jalea ([iˈon ˈʒale̯a]; 19 May 1887 – 7 November 1983) was a Romanian sculptor, monumentalist, teacher, and member of the Romanian Academy.

+He fought in the First World War and lost his left hand in battle.
+Despite this challenge, he continued to sculpt with his right hand for the rest of his life.

 Biography

 Artistic studies

-Jalea was born on 19 May 1887 in the little town of Casimcea, Tulcea County.
-His family moved in 1893 to Ciocârlia de Jos village, from where he went on to the Mircea cel Bătrân High School in Constanța.
-He then studied at the School of Arts and Crafts (in Romanian, Școala de Arte și Meserii) and from 1909 at the National University of Arts in Bucharest, where he was the pupil of the renowned Romanian sculptors Frederic Storck and Dimitrie Paciurea.
-His first personal exhibit occurred in May 1915.
+Jalea was born on 19 May 1887 in the small town of Casimcea, Tulcea County.
+His family moved in 1893 to the village of Ciocârlia de Jos.
+Jalea attended the Mircea cel Bătrân High School in Constanța.
+He went on to continue his studies at the School of Arts and Crafts (in Romanian, Școala de Arte și Meserii) and, from 1909, at the National University of Arts in Bucharest, where he was the pupil of the renowned Romanian sculptors Frederic Storck and Dimitrie Paciurea.
+In May 1915, Jalea held his first solo exhibition.

-Starting in 1916, his artistic education was pursued in Paris at the Académie Julian.
-At the time, he worked alongside Henri Coandă as apprentice in sculpture in Auguste Rodin's atelier, after which he continued in Antoine Bourdelle's studio.
+In 1916, his artistic education was pursued in Paris at the Académie Julian.
+During this time, he had the opportunity to work alongside Henri Coandă as apprentice in sculpture in Auguste Rodin's atelier, after which he continued his studies at Antoine Bourdelle's studio.

 World War I

-After Romania entered World War I in August 1916 on the side of the Alies, Jalea returned home.
-In 1917, he volunteered into the Romanian Army, and fought in a series of battles on the Moldavian front, at Corbu, Măxineni, and Nămoloasa.
-On August 17, 1917, he was severely wounded; after being treated at Galați and then Iași, doctors managed to save his left foot, but his left arm had to be amputated next to the shoulder.
+After Romania entered World War I in August 1916 on the side of the Allies, Jalea returned home.
+In 1917, he volunteered to join the Romanian Army, and fought in a series of battles on the Moldavian front, at Corbu, Măxineni, and Nămoloasa.
+On August 17, 1917, he was severely wounded.
+After being treated at Galați and then Iași, doctors managed to save his left foot, but his left arm had to be amputated next to the shoulder.
 For his valor, he was decorated with the Romanian Order of the Crown, Knight rank, and the French Croix de Guerre, which was conferred to him by general Henri Mathias Berthelot.

 Career

-After recuperating, despite being an amputee, Jalea continued to dedicate his life to sculpture, as he did before.
-He became a well-known sculptor by working with his right arm only, and his greatest achievements were after he lost his arm.
+Following his recovery, despite having lost an arm, Jalea demonstrated unwavering devotion to the art of sculpture, as he had done before.
+Utilising only his right arm, he rose to fame as a renowned sculptor, achieving his greatest works following his amputation.

-Jalea won a prize at the 1929 Barcelona International Exposition, received one of the Grand Prizes at the Paris Exhibition of 1937 for the monument Romania and its provinces, and participated in the 1939 New York World's Fair.
-In 1932, he became professor at the Bucharest National University of Arts, and in 1942 director at the Ministry of Arts.
+Jalea's talents were recognised on an international level, as evidenced by his accolades at prominent events such as the 1929 Barcelona International Exposition, where he received a prize.
+His contributions to the monument Romania and its provinces earned him one of the Grand Prizes at the Paris Exhibition of 1937.
+In addition, he participated in the 1939 New York World's Fair, further establishing his reputation as a skilled sculptor.

+In 1932, he was appointed as a professor at the Bucharest National University of Arts, and in 1942 he was appointed director at the Ministry of Arts.